- The Mechanisms of Well-being

 The major tool of the Technique is our own consciousness.
 We learn to be present to ourselves and the world around us so that we are always aware, conscious of the way we are using ourselves as a whole.
 The Technique has been defined as keeping your eye on the ball, applied to life.
 Awareness is that quality we possess when we have so much got the habit of paying attention that it becomes incorporated in our natural way of being.
 Think of the awareness you acquire as you learn to drive: it starts off as conscious application, but quickly becomes part and parcel of your ‘driver’s consciousness’, and there is no effort at all.

-If we're going to get rid of habits that are getting in the way of our functioning, we have to become conscious of them.
+If we're going to let go of habits that are getting in the way of our functioning, we have to become conscious of them.
 But the Alexander Technique doesn't just get us to notice things we never noticed before about how we use ourselves, it changes the way we think about ourselves, and our relationship to it, it re-educates our consciousness.
 The body ceases to be an object we try to manage by various means, and becomes instead the living, ever-present dimension of our awareness.

 The body is not just the "doer", it's also the source of all our consciousness through sensory perception.
 Even our thoughts are formed from 'seeing', 'hearing', 'feeling' their content (Neuro-Linguistic Programming has shed a penetrating light on this subject).
 As we saw at the beginning, we need to be sensorially aware, since the body's natural mechanisms have developed through interaction with our surroundings and work less well if we ignore them.
 The astonishing richness of the realm of the senses is often missed in today's hasty, very verbal, not to mention virtual lifestyle.
 The senses are the world of the present moment, of all that is perceived directly without the filtering commentary of words.
-Sensory liveliness is part of our heritage and it's a pity to miss it, especially since we function better if we manage to be more than just a set of thoughts walking around.
+Sensory liveliness is part of our heritage and it's a pity to miss it, especially since we function better if we manage to be more than just a set of thoughts wandering around.

 The first requirement for change of any kind is realisation of the need for it.
 Often people start Alexander lessons without having recognised what needs to be done.
 Even if they are suffering or not achieving the results they want, they can't feel anything wrong in their 'way of being in the world', they can only feel its consequences: their symptoms or their limited achievement.
 Not only is their sensory appreciation faulty, it's well-nigh non-existent.